rainforestapp/rainforest-cli/README.md

 gem install rainforest-cli
 ```

 Alternatively, you can add to your Gemfile if you're in a ruby project.
+This is *not recommended* for most users.
+The reason being that we update this gem frequently and you usually want to ensure you have the latest version.

 ```ruby
 gem "rainforest-cli", require: false